Aarif123456/image_repository_api/src/api/README.md

-Holds code that hold the business logic.
-This will be the controller in the MVC architecture.
+Holds the uppermost layer that receives requests.